-Name of Person Relationship Person Completing Form Date/Time

-1. Express Concern: We heard about what happened and wanted you to know how concerned we are.
-We can't even begin to imagine how hard this must be for you.

-2. Ask how the school can be of assistance: We want to help you however we can.
-Is there anything that we can do at this time?
-Do you have family and/or friends close by to support you?

-3. Clarify facts: Here is what we have heard (very briefly share available details).
+Name of Person Relationship Person Completing Form Date/Time 1.
+Express Concern: We heard about what happe we are.
+We can't even begin to imagine how hard the • 2.
+Ask how the school can be of assistance: We anything that we can do at this time?
+Do you have 1 7 3.
+Clarify facts: Here is what we have heard (very Is there anything else that we should know? briefly share available details).
 Is this accurate?
-Is there anything else that we shouldknow?

-4. Share school response: The archdiocesan crisis intervention team will meet to develop a plan for our school.
-Of course, we will carefully secure any personal items.

-5. Obtain funeral and/or memorial service details (if possible): Please let us know about the funeral arrangements.
-Is there anything that we should know at this time?

-6. Reiterate concern and availability to be of assistance: Again, we are so sad about what has happened.
-Please let us know if there is anything that we can do to help you.
+4. Share school response: The archdiocesan crisi for our school.
+Of course, we will carefully secure a 1 1 5.
+Obtain funeral and/or memorial service det funeral arrangements.
+Is there anything that we sho · 6.
+Reiterate concern and availability to be of as happened.
+Please let us know if there is anything the 0 '